MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-5-General-HUD-Program-Requirements-Waivers/subpart-F-Section-8-Public-Housing-Other-HUD-Assisted-Housing-Serving-Persons-Disabilities-Family-Income-Family-Payment-Occupancy-Requirements-Section-8-ProjectBased-Assistance/section-5.603.md

 ##### § 5.603 Definitions. #####

 Link to an amendment published at 88 FR 9656, Feb.
-14, 2023.
+14, 2023.Link to an amendment published at 88 FR 12560, Feb.
+28, 2023.

 As used in this subpart:

-(a) *Terms found elsewhere in part 5* - (1) *Subpart A.* The terms *1937 Act, elderly person, public housing, public housing agency (PHA), responsible entity* and *Section 8* are defined in § 5.100.
+(a) *Terms found elsewhere in part 5*—(1) *Subpart A.* The terms *1937 Act, elderly person, public housing, public housing agency (PHA), responsible entity* and *Section 8* are defined in § 5.100.

 (2) *Subpart D.* The terms “disabled family”, “elderly family”, “family”, “live-in aide”, and “person with disabilities” are defined in § 5.403.